 It’s never too late

-For young players
+For young and new players

 UTCMP will accept anyone over the age of 10.
 It provides a fun, educational environment in which to try out different musical instruments to see which suits you best.
 At the start of Term 1, Beginning Band holds an information session where interested players can come along, see what instruments are available and chat to our tutors.
 For more information on each instrument in our wind bands see our page Wind Band Instruments.

 Just come along, have fun and start practising!